Horryportier/iron_oxide/README.md

 # iron_oxide
 an rust particle life simulator

-# !This project is may way to learn rust so beaware trash code
+# !This project is not on my radar for now